Sunday, February 19, 2012

 1) has already been proven right.

 3) So far this one is completely undisputed: the gold trade continues to flourish.
-(I would add that it seems to me like a bad strategy for the advocates to insist that gold be treated like the other minerals in the SEC regulations, because none except a few boutique companies is ever going to be able to say with any certainty that their gold products don't include conflict gold.
+(I would add that it seems to me like a bad strategy for the advocates to insist that gold be treated like the other minerals in the SEC regulations, because none except a few boutique jewelry companies is ever going to be able to say with any certainty that their gold products don't include conflict gold.
 And if every company that uses gold admits that they are unable to certify that their products are conflict-free, that dilutes the power of the rules to shame any one company's reputation.)

 4) So far, with Bosco Ntaganda and whats-his-name dominating the mineral trade in North Kivu, this one is looking pretty good.